-If you’re in the midst of buying a new investment property, you’re probably looking to save as much money as possible during the purchase process.
+If you’re buying a new investment property, you’re probably looking to save as much money as possible during the purchase process.
 Real estate investing is a complicated, delicate numbers game, and it’s true every penny counts.
 Pinching those pennies improves the amount of return on your investment you’re able to recoup.

-The road to a purchase is paved with fees
+The road to purchasing is paved with fees

 To close most real estate sales, the buyer is on the hook for escrow fees, attorney fees, appraisal expenses, title insurance, credit report fees and much more.
 While you may enter a transaction expecting to just pay the down payment and be on your way toward earning a profit, chances are you’ll end up spending thousands of dollars just in fees to complete your real estate acquisition!